 Chanadorje (Xianuoduoji, 5958m) and Chonggu Grassland, Yading National Nature Reserve.
 Oct.
 2016.
 Image by Dcpeets ➚ available under a Creative Commons License ➚

-The distribution is far from uniform.
+The distribution of Chinese wildlife is far from uniform.
 China's varied geography provides many different environments for wildlife – from the cold mountains of Heilongjiang, the deserts of Inner Mongolia to the tropical valleys of Yunnan there is a wide range of habitats for plants and animals.
 The heavily populated areas close to the eastern coast have been cultivated so extensively for so long that there is little space for wildlife, however China still has many mountains and forested areas that teem with wildlife.